Almost lossless analog signal separation and probabilistic uncertainty relations: Statement of the main results

+\begin{remark} As pointed out by an anonymous reviewer, it is possible to deduce a proof of Theorem \ref{th2} starting from the analog compression result \cite[Thm.~18, 1)]{WV10}, which applies to a.a.\ matrices $\hm={[\am\:\: \bm]}$, using a version of Fubini's theorem for complete measures \cite[Thm.
+2.39]{Fo99}.
+The resulting overall proof is, however, more technical than our proof and does not uncover the underlying probabilistic uncertainty relation.
+Moreover, the proof technique we develop also applies to the analog compression problem \cite{WV10} and leads to a simplification of the proof of \cite[Thm.~18, 1)]{WV10} and to significant strengthening of the statement \cite[Thm.~18, 2)]{WV10}, as detailed in Section~\ref{sec:simple}. \end{remark}

 While Theorem~\ref{th2} provides guarantees for the existence of a \emph{measurable} separator, a natural follow-up question is whether we can make a similar statement under continuity/smoothness constraints imposed on the separator.
 This question is relevant when separation is to be performed from quantized, noisy, or otherwise perturbed observations.
-It turns out that it is, indeed, possible for fixed $\bm$ and a.a.\ $\am$ to guarantee the existence of measurable separators that are, in addition, Hölder continuous, even though Hölder continuity is a much stronger notion than measurability.
-It is therefore not surprising that the corresponding statement we obtain is weaker---but only slightly so---than that for measurable separators.
-Specifically, we establish the existence of a $\beta$-Hölder continuous separator with the threshold $R>\! \overline{R}_\text{B}(\varepsilon)$ instead of $R>\! \underline{R}_\text{B}(\varepsilon)$, provided that $ \beta < 1- \frac{\overline{R}_\text{B}(\varepsilon)}{R}$.
+It turns out that it is, indeed, possible for fixed $\bm$ and a.a.\ $\am$ to guarantee the existence of measurable separators that are, in addition, H\"older continuous, even though H\"older continuity is a much stronger property than measurability alone.
+It is therefore not surprising that the corresponding statement we obtain is weaker, but actually only slightly so, than that for measurable separators.
+Specifically, we establish the existence of a $\beta$-H\"older continuous separator with the threshold $R>\! \overline{R}_\text{B}(\varepsilon)$ instead of $R>\! \underline{R}_\text{B}(\varepsilon)$, provided that $ \beta < 1- \frac{\overline{R}_\text{B}(\varepsilon)}{R}$.